thigazi/fs_arch_unofficial/README.md

 # fs_arch_unofficial
-Fresswitch PBX for Arch Linux (unofficial) package This is the unofficial freeswich build.
+Fresswitch PBX for Arch Linux (unofficial) package This is the unofficial freeswich build based on [Freeswitch Artch Linux AUR Repository](https://aur.archlinux.org/packages/freeswitch) from Korynkai, thx.

-To add this repository you will have to add my PGP key which you can fetrch via DNS with the following command: to make use of this repository you will have 1st to to import my GPG public key in pacman which is done as (root):
+These builds are therfor also under the MPL 2.0 License published, as the sourcecode from the creator.

-    sudo pacman-key --recv-key A39D375C947A2F33
+to make use of this repository you will have 1st to to import my GPG public key in pacman which is done as (root):

-If the keyserver is under which conditiotns is not reachable, it can be grabbed via dig directly:
+    pacman-key --recv-key A39D375C947A2F33

-These modules arer compiled and can be used without any problems:
+These modules are available in this FS build:

     applications/mod_cidlookup
     applications/mod_directory